AGTTeam/ProLogueData/patch_readme.txt

 MINOR TWEAKS
 The labels on two door images were changed from "Control Room" to "Staff Room", to reflect the content of the rooms.

-A line of uneditable text which read "緊急回避 (avert disaster)" was removed from the small trap emergency measures screen.
+A line of uneditable text which read "緊急回避" (avert disaster) was removed from the small trap emergency measures screen.

 The text for obtaining a new wallpaper in the L Communicator was changed from being centered to left-aligned, due to an issue with the VWF in that section.